-Spring can offer some of the most exciting bass fishing an angler could hope for, but during the course of the season, bass behavior changes more drastically than any other time of year.
-This is because bass spawn in the spring, and during the spawning phase their feeding activity goes up and down like a rollercoaster.
+Spring is arguably the best time of year for bass fishing.
+But bass behavior changes more drastically in the spring than during any other season.
+This is because bass spawn in the spring, and during the spawn phases their feeding activity goes up and down like a rollercoaster.

-Careful lure selection and technique adjustments are two essential measures a bass angler must take to be successful fishing throughout the entire spring season.
-As bass feeding activity changes, so too will your strategy if you want to keep the bite going, and the biggest factor in bass activity is water temperature.
+Lure selection and technique adjustments are two essential measures an angler must take to be successful bass fishing in the spring.
+As feeding behaviors change, your strategy must change as well if you want to keep the bite going.

 Spring Bass Fishing